Critical Info for Adults with Down syndrome

 Great info and inspiration in adult's pursuit of independence through housing options

-Be sure to be in the loop to get a copy of the Global Medical Care Guildelines for Adults with Down Syndrome when published Fall 2020
+Be sure to be in the loop to get a copy of the Global Medical Care Guidelines for Adults with Down Syndrome when published in Fall 2020

 Read on for impactful lessons from the second half of the Convention: